alirezasafi/charmed-osm-oai/oai_vnf/juju-bundles/charms/oai-amf/README.md

 ## Notes
-pod port for main container is not proper and it should to be changed.
+- pod port for main container is not proper and it should to be changed.
+- selected-0 not exists in deployment config but was in compose